Skip to content

 5 min read

 There is a difference between a gradient blend and stacked colours – often, people confuse the two, hence the need to clearly outline what a gradient is and what classifies as a gradient logo design.
-For more information visit us at zingamed.com/

 What is a Gradient?